The Scented Word

 Hermes Jour d’Hermes

 Radiant, luminous powder.
-Jour D’Hermes is a citrusy floral both spirited and subdued, with a noticeable sillage, but why not share this sunshine?
+Jour D’Hermes is a citrusy floral both spirited and subdued, with a noticeable sillage that sprawls and sparkles, but why not share this sunshine?
 In my personal cloud of Jour, I do feel as though I’m basking in the glow of the sun, even in the dark days of winter.
 This scent is all light and effervescence, with a champagne-like tartness that reminds me of Comme des Garçons’ Rhubarb, an upper for any occasion.
 Cheery and lighthearted, yet not young.

 M. Micallef Le Parfum Denis Durand Couture

 Inky citrus, smoke, pepper, leather.
-At its center, M. Micallef Le Parfum is pure rose, but a gothic rose, high contrast, both peppery and brambly, one that broods and sulks, yet wears close to the skin with exceptional smoothness.
+At its center, M. Micallef Le Parfum is pure rose, but gothic — high contrast, peppery and brambly, brooding and sulking, yet close-wearing, a skin scent of exceptional smoothness.
 Reminiscent of Anne Demeulemeester’s oeuvre of black tailoring, Helmut Lang revival haircuts – and for that reason, may not be entirely suited to your every day.
 Yet it is memorable.

 Aftelier Cacao

-Whiffed straight from the vial, Cacao is a boozy mélange of orange and spiced chocolate, and positively decadent.
-On skin, Aftelier’s take on a familiar theme evolves into another dimension, pure sensuality, comfort, and wonder, yet underpinned by a rusticness reminiscent of stone ground chocolate.
+Whiffed straight from the vial, Cacao is a boozy, decadent mélange of orange and spiced chocolate.
+On skin, Aftelier’s take on a familiar theme evolves into another dimension, its sensuality and comfort underpinned by a rusticness reminiscent of stone ground chocolate.
 While the cacao note is familiar, at no point is Aftelier’s version hackneyed; its rough-hewn succulence keeps it fresh and off-kilter.
 The joyride only lasts so long, though, before the confection devolves into a heady mess of jasmine flowers.
-But this is no problem, really – procure yourself an unlimited supply of the stuff, reapply into oblivion, and let the adventure unfold anew.
+The clear solution must be to procure yourself an unlimited supply of the stuff, reapply into oblivion, and let the adventure unfold anew.

 Things I Have Learned in My Life So Far